Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 Talking with your health care provider will help you understand why you’re starting HIV treatment and why medication adherence is important.
 Medication adherence means sticking firmly to an HIV regimen—taking HIV medicines every day and exactly as prescribed.

-Your health care provider will explain that taking HIV medicines every day can protect your health and prevent HIV infection from advancing to AIDS.
+Taking HIV medicines every day can protect your health and prevent HIV infection from advancing to AIDS.
 The HIV medicines will also reduce your risk of passing HIV to another person during sex.
-Your health care provider will emphasize that adherence to an HIV regimen reduces the risk of drug resistance and treatment failure.
+Adherence to an HIV regimen reduces the risk of drug resistance and treatment failure.

 What should I tell my health care provider before starting an HIV regimen?